Lirim Zendeli: 2022

 In 2022, Zendeli made a cameo deputisation at Spa-Francorchamps, replacing the banned Olli Caldwell at Campos Racing, which was his first F2 round since he left MP Motorsport in 2021.
 He finished the sprint race in 20th and retired from the feature race, with Caldwell returning for the next round at Circuit Zandvoort.
 His P20 finish meant Zendeli was classified 29th, last in the standings.

 Super Formula

 At the end of 2022, Zendeli partook in a Super Formula test with B-Max Racing.

 USF Pro 2000 Championship

-Zendeli returned to racing in 2023, racing in the 2023 USF Pro 2000 Championship with TJ Speed Motorsports.
+Zendeli returned to racing in 2023, and would contest the 2023 USF Pro 2000 Championship with TJ Speed Motorsports.
+He would have a stellar debut, where he would get a fourth place at the second race in St. Petersburg, followed by a maiden podium with second place at the next round in Sebring.
+Zendeli got his maiden win a few races later in Road Atlanta.
+This was later followed by a double podium at Toronto and rounded of his season with a few more top five finishes.
+With a total of four podiums including that sole victory, and 258 points placed Zendeli sixth in the standings.

+Porsche Supercup

+For 2024, Zendeli announced that he would compete in the Porsche Supercup for Ombra Racing.
+He would score points in seven of the eight races he competed that season, with his highest finish being at Silverstone with eighth place, and he eventually placed 12th in the standings with 38 points.

+He also competed in the Porsche Carrera Cup Italia with Ombra Racing as well.
+In just his second race in Misano, earning a third place and his first podium in sportscars.
+He scored another podium in Mugello with another third place, before earning pole positions for the second Imola round.
+With a double podium during the round in Vallelunga, it was a more successful campaign for Zendeli as he ended up fourth in the overall standings.

 Personal life

 His father Jauni, who had fled from North Macedonia before settling in Germany, founded a drywall works company in Bochum.